AdnanSlef/DACC-ECTF-2021/README.md

 * `dockerfiles/` - Contains all Dockerfiles to build system
 * `radio/` - Contains the Radio Waves Emulator
 * `socks/` - Directory to hold sockets for the network backend
+* `sss/` - Contains the Scewl Security Server and a deployment helper program
 * `tools/` - Miscellaneous tools to run and interract with deployments
 * `Makefile` - Root Makefile to build deployments